A Gurkha has been returned to duty after he beheaded a Taliban gunman with his kukri knife - the curved blade seen being used in a demonstration

 The investigation is also considering claims that the abuse allegations against Heath were reported to the police years ago but covered up by the British Establishment.

-The allegations against Heath have been dismissed by a former aide to another ex-prime minister, Harold Wilson, who urged the police to end their “witch-hunt”.
+The allegations against Heath have been alternative route dismissed by a former aide to another ex-prime minister, Harold Wilson, who urged the police to end their “witch-hunt”.
 Joe Haines, who was press secretary to Wilson from 1969 to 1976, said he was better placed than most to know if Heath was a “sexual deviant”.